The Power of Music: How Sound Influences your Film

 You can impact your audience visually in what you show, and you can impact them audibly in what you let them hear.
 But when you can harmonize the visuals with sound in a meaningful way, that’s the moment your audience goes from simply seeing and hearing, to actually feeling.
 And isn’t getting the audience emotionally invested in your story the goal of every filmmaker?
 So let’s discuss what “harmonizing the visuals with sound in a meaningful way” could mean to you, in a practical sense.

 Could a scene like that bank heist example be effective without music?
 Sure.
-The aural emphasis could be entirely on foley - the sound effects of clips being loaded into weapons, footsteps approaching the building, thumping heartbeats, and heavy breathing, as the hinges of the bank’s door slam open, just before a shot rings out.
+The aural emphasis could be entirely on foley - the sound effects of clips being loaded into weapons, footsteps approaching the building, thumping heartbeats, and heavy breathing.
 It could even be effective in complete silence, depending on the context of the scene.
 But the tricky question you need to ask yourself as you’re making your project is this: would your scene be more or less effective with music?

 In the film industry, we have access to color palettes, formats, protocols, guidelines, and best practices for just about everything.
 However, when it comes to music, it’s not always that clear-cut.
 You will ultimately have to be the one to make the call on whether or not your scene would be better off with music.
-Sometimes, even silence or just ambient sounds of the scene carry more weight than music could in that moment, and this is something we need to always be mindful of during the production process.
+Sometimes, even silence or just ambient sounds of the scene carry more weight than music could in that moment.
+This is something you need to always be mindful of during the production process.

-Also, you need to examine the possibility that there may be too much or too little music in your scene.
+Sometimes there may be too much or too little music in your scene.
 You definitely don’t want it to feel empty, but you also don’t want music to overpower the dialogue, or message of your scene.
-It’s also not simply just a binary question of “more cowbell,” or “no cowbell.”
-Music selection needs to be carefully considered, because if your only source of music is choosing from a stock library, you may have a dozen options that would fit the scene.
+Your music selection needs to be carefully considered, because if your only source of music is choosing from a stock library, you may have a dozen options that would fit the scene.
 However, you need to discover for yourself which one fits the scene best.

-If you’re limited to a stock library of music, here’s another helpful tip to hopefully cut down on some of the potential frustration during your music selection process.
+If you’re limited to a stock library of music, it might be helpful to incorporate your music planning into your pre-visualization workflow.
 Instead of shooting first, then finding audio to pair your footage with later, take a hard look at your pre-production storyboard, or even just the script, focusing on what type of feeling you’d like to achieve with each scene.
-Then, dive in to your stock music library, and download your favorite tracks that might fit those scenes, and lend to creating that feeling.
+Then, dive in to your stock music library, and download your favorite tracks that might contribute to creating that feeling.

 Once you hone in on your favorite track for a particular scene, write the song’s title down on the script or storyboard, then shoot the scene with that track specifically in mind.
 Play the track out loud, or through headphones on set, immersing yourself in the vibe of it.
 You can even plan out visual actions on set, based on musical cues from the song, such as a knife jab at a trumpet flare, a car door slamming or gun cocking at a brief pause, etc. Collaborate with your cast and crew to generate ideas for incorporating your music even further into the DNA of the scene.